thanthanswe0310/integrate_mediapipe_yolov8/README.md

 * Finger gesture recognition model(TFLite)
 * Learning data for hand sign recognition and notebook for learning
 * Learning data for finger gesture recognition and notebook for learning
+* Learning data for hand detection with objects integrating with mediapipe and Yolov8.

 # Requirements
 * mediapipe 0.8.1